-We adopt a thematic-based teaching approach to foster our pupils’ interest in Chinese Language (CL).
-In this way, vocabulary taught can be used on a daily basis, allowing them to express themselves better in the language.
-Pupils are taught through stories, educational games and hands-on activities to make language learning a fun and memorable experience for them.
-This helps to build their confidence and motivation to learn the language.
+In adherence to the new curriculum, we adopt a thematic-based teaching approach to foster our pupils’ interest in Chinese Language (CL).
+In this way, vocabulary taught can be used on a daily basis, allowing them to express themselves better.

-With the modular approach (see Figure 1), all pupils will take Core modules from Primary 1 to Primary 6.
-The Bridging modules will give pupils who enter primary school with little exposure to CL additional support in the early primary years to help them catch up.
+In line with MOE’s syllabus, the teaching and learning of CL is conducted via the modular approach, where all pupils will take Core modules from Primary 1 to Primary 6.
+The Bridging modules at lower primary will give pupils who enter primary school with little exposure to CL additional support in the early primary years to help them catch up.
 These will focus on building pupils’ listening and speaking skills, giving them a friendly start to CL and helping them to cope well with the core curriculum.
-At Primary 3 (P3) and Primary 4 (P4), pupils who need additional support can take Reinforcement modules.
-Those with the ability and interest to go further will be encouraged to take Enrichment modules.
+At middle primary, pupils who need additional support will be introduced to the Reinforcement modules.
+Throughout the six years, pupils who have shown the ability and interest will go further to take up the Enrichment modules.

 Cultural Performance Exposure Scheme

 This scheme allows pupils to watch Chinese cultural performances at public theatres so that pupils can experience and appreciate Chinese culture in an authentic atmosphere.
-This motivates them to learn about Chinese culture and the learning of the Chinese language.
+Such experiences expose pupils to traditional folklores and motivate them to learn about the Chinese culture.

 To inculcate the love of reading among Chinese pupils, the CL teachers partner our parent volunteers in conducting weekly reading sessions for our pupils.
 Pupils will be exposed to storybooks in various themes and are engaged in post-reading activities to reinforce learning.
 This provides a good platform for pupils to interact with adults other than teachers, and help build their confidence in speaking MTL.